 All grading utilises the generic descriptors outlined below, on which all module marking schemes are based.
-The College aims to be as transparent as possible regarding its approach to assessment and grading - All information on assessment and our internal grading system, can be found below in this Programme Handbook.
+The College aims to be as transparent as possible regarding its approach to assessment and grading - all information on assessment, grading and award classification can be found below in this Programme Handbook.
 If, after reading this Handbook and the appropriate Module Handbook, you are still unsure on how your work will be graded, please contact the relevant module leader.

-4.1 Grading & Internal Classification
+7.1 Grading & Classification